The procedure for the formation and distribution of profits of enterprises of various forms of ownership. Formation of enterprise profit

 • profit (or loss) from other sales;

 • operating, non-operating and extraordinary income and expenses.
-The main part of the profit received is the profit from the sale of products, works, services.
+The main part of the profit received is profit from the sale of products, works, and services.

-In F. No. 2 of the financial statements "Profit and Loss Statement" the following types of profit are given:
+In F. No. 2 financial statements The “Profit and Loss Statement” shows the following types of profit:

 • gross profit.
-It is defined as the difference between the proceeds from sales and the cost of goods sold;
+It is defined as the difference between sales revenue and cost of goods sold;

-• sales profit.
-It is calculated as the difference between revenue, cost, selling and administrative expenses;
+• revenue from sales.
+It is calculated as the difference between revenue, cost, commercial and administrative expenses;

-• profit before tax is calculated taking into account the availability of operating and non-operating income and expenses;
+• profit before tax is calculated taking into account the presence of operating and non-operating income and expenses;

-• Net income is determined by deducting deferred tax assets and current income tax from profit before tax and deferred tax liabilities.
+• Net income is determined by subtracting deferred tax assets and current income taxes from the sum of profit before taxes and deferred tax liabilities.

-Let's analyze the profit received from the main activity of the enterprise, i.e. profit from the sale of products (works, services).
+Let's analyze the profit received from the main activities of the enterprise, i.e. profit from sales of products (works, services).

-Profit from product sales- this is the financial result obtained from the main activity of the enterprise, which can be carried out in any form, fixed in its charter and not prohibited by law.
-The financial result is determined separately for each type of activity of the enterprise related to the sale of products, the performance of work, the provision of services.
-It is equal to the difference between the proceeds from the sale of products in current prices and the costs of their production and sale.
+Profit from product sales- this is the financial result obtained from the main activities of the enterprise, which can be carried out in any form recorded in its charter and not prohibited by law.
+The financial result is determined separately for each type of activity of the enterprise related to the sale of products, performance of work, and provision of services.
+It is equal to the difference between revenue from sales of products at current prices and the costs of their production and sale.

 Revenue is taken into account without value added tax and excise taxes, which, being indirect taxes, go to the budget.
-The amount of mark-ups (discounts) received by the trade and supply and marketing enterprises involved in the sale of products is also excluded from the proceeds.
+The amount of markups (discounts) received by trade and supply and marketing enterprises involved in the sale of products is also excluded from revenue.

-Enterprises engaged in export activities, when calculating profits, also exclude export tariffs allocated to the state revenue.
+When calculating profits, enterprises engaged in export activities also exclude export tariffs allocated to state revenue.

-• its payment (for non-cash payments - to bank accounts; in case of cash - at the cash desk of the enterprise);
+• its payment (for non-cash payments - to bank accounts; for cash - at the cash desk of the enterprise);

-• upon shipment and presentation by the buyer of settlement documents.
+• upon shipment and presentation of payment documents by the buyer.

-In physical terms, the calculation of profit from the sale of products includes the balances of finished products at the beginning of the reporting period (He.), Not sold in the previous period, and the release of marketable products of the reporting period (TP) minus that part of the product that cannot be sold at the end of the reporting period (OK.).
+In physical terms, the calculation of profit from the sale of products includes the balances of finished products at the beginning of the reporting period (On.), unsold in the previous period, and the output of marketable products of the reporting period (TP) minus that part of the products that cannot be sold at the end of the reporting period (OK.).

-A period is a quarter or a year.
+A period means a quarter or a year.

-The composition of the balances of unsold products at the beginning and end of the period depends: on the method of revenue accounting chosen by the enterprise - on the receipt of money to the settlement account (to the cash desk) of the enterprise or on the shipment of products, the settlement documents for which are presented to the buyer.
+The composition of the balances of unsold products at the beginning and end of the period depends on the method of revenue accounting chosen by the enterprise - upon receipt of money into the current account (cash) of the enterprise or upon shipment of products, the payment documents for which are presented to the buyer.

 Table No. 8 (in thousand rubles)